emscripten-core/emsdk/README.md

 <b>Important!</b> Emscripten is very specific about the versions of Clang it supports!
 Currently Clang 3.2 is being used, building a newer version can have some issues!

-## SDK Concepts

-The Emscripten SDK is effectively a small package manager for tools that are used in conjunction with Emscripten.
-The following glossary highlights the important concepts to help understanding the internals of the SDK:

-* <b>Tool</b>: The basic unit of software bundled in the SDK.
-A Tool has a name and a version.
-For example, 'clang-3.2-32bit' is a Tool that contains the 32-bit version of the Clang v3.2 compiler.
-* <b>SDK</b>: A set of tools.
-For example, 'sdk-1.5.6-32bit' is an SDK consisting of the tools clang-3.2-32bit, node-0.10.17-32bit, python-2.7.5.1-32bit and emscripten-1.5.6.
-* <b>Active Tool/SDK</b>: Emscripten stores compiler configuration in a user-specific file <b>~/.emscripten</b>.
-This file points to paths for Emscripten, Python, Clang and so on.
-If the file ~/.emscripten is configured to point to a Tool in a specific directory, then that tool is denoted as being <b>active</b>.
-The Emscripten Command Prompt always gives access to the currently active Tools.
-This mechanism allows switching between different SDK versions easily.
-* <b>emsdk</b>: This is the name of the manager script that Emscripten SDK is accessed through.
-Most operations are of the form `emsdk command`.
-To access the emsdk script, launch the Emscripten Command Prompt.

-## Using the SDK
+## Getting Started with Emscripten

-The tools in the Emscripten SDK can be accessed in various ways.
+The tools in the Emscripten toolchain can be accessed in various ways.
 Which one you use depends on your preference.
-See the Emscripten [Tutorial](https://github.com/kripken/emscripten/wiki/Tutorial) page for help on

 ##### Command line usage

-The Emscripten compiler is available on  the command line in the folder `emsdk/emscripten/<version>/` by invoking `emcc` or `em++`.
+The Emscripten compiler is available on the command line by invoking `emcc` or `em++`.
+They are located in the folder `emsdk/emscripten/<version>/` in the SDK.
 You can add this directory to PATH to get an easy access to the toolchain.

+<b>Check out the tutorial!</b> See the Emscripten [Tutorial](https://github.com/kripken/emscripten/wiki/Tutorial) page for help on how to get going with the tools from command line.

 ##### Windows: Emscripten Command Prompt